The current prime minister of Malaysia, Tun Dr Mahathir Mohamad, aged 94,

 The country has to move on from a defective, deeply flawed, divisive and highly discriminatory Peninsula Malay-first situation to one where every Malaysian citizen, regardless of his birth in Sabah or Sarawak or his ethnic antecedents enjoys full equality in the country.

 All Malaysians should be encouraged to think they are equal and their full participation in the social, cultural, economic and industrial development of Malaysian nation is essential.
-Loyalty in Malaysian society should be to the Agong and the Constitution and not to the political party or politician in power.
+Loyalty in Malaysian society should be to the Agong and the Constitution and not to the political party or politician

 This fourth D is certainly a defect and demerit which is within Dr Mahathir’s power to rectify partly at least before he demits office.
 It relates fundamentally to an obviously far overarching but much fudged and forgotten provision of Malaysia’s Constitution, a Fourth Pillar in the separation of powers nexus.